zapta/ble_stepper_motor_analyzer/README.md

 ## Installing the device in your 3D printer

-1. 3D print a device carrier (STL models provided here) and attach the device to the carrier using two pieces of 3M VHB 1mm sticky tape or similar.
+1. Print a device carrier using a 3D printer (STL model included here) and attach the device to the carrier using two pieces of 3M VHB 1mm sticky tape or similar.
-2. Attach the device carrier to the 3D printer using and additional piece of 3M VHB tape.
+2. Attach the device carrier to the 3D printer using an additional piece of 3M VHB tape.
 3. Connect the external antenna and attach the antenna to the outside of the printer.
 4. Connect the motor driver and stepper motor to the two connectors as shown in the wiring diagram below.
-(It's OK to swap between the two stepper motor connectors, the device will work just the same).
+The two connectors form a path through path, such that one pair of adjacent pins are used for one coil and the other pair for the second coil.
-5. Connect 7-30VDC power to the VIN connector of the board and pay attention to the polarity.
-(Yes, dhe device does contain reverse polarity protection).
+5. Connect 7-30VDC power to the VIN connector of the device.
+Pay attention to polarity, though the device will not get damaged by reverse polarity.
-6. Leave the USB connector unconnected.
-The USB connector is not used during  normal operation of the device.
-It is intended for firmware flashing only.
+6. Do not connect anything to the USB connector.
+This connector is intended for firmware flashing only.
-7. Your device installation is complete.
+7. The device installation is complete.
 You can use your 3D printer just as you did before, regardless if the analyzer app is active or not.
+To monitor the stepper while your printer is turned on, use the provided analyzer app on your Windows, Mac, or Linux PC as described below.

 &nbsp;